JulianIrmer/SocialAccordion/README.md

 # SocialAccordion
-A Accordion for displaying serveral social media platforms on a website.
+An accordion for displaying serveral social media platforms on a website using only css.